Pagekit overview: exploring the new CMS

 At the time of writing of this overview the actual Pagekit version is 0.10.1 (close to the stable) and still is not recommended for use on the production sites.
 However, developers should pay attention to Pagekit and explore features of this platform since its flexible architecture and implementation of advanced technologies provides a powerful tool for web development based on the Symfony framework and its elements.
 The existing environment is well suited for writing narrowly focused solutions that in the long term may result in a complete third-party products for this CMS.

-Product manager and Joomla enthusiast who has worked in many web development roles taking on a wide array of various projects.
+Product manager and Joomla enthusiast who has worked in many major web development roles since 2002 taking on a wide array of various projects.

 Linkedin